-By submitting your assessment as instructed, you confirm that:
+By submitting your remote assessment, you confirm that:

-- You have not impersonated, or allowed yourself to be impersonated by, any person for the purposes of this assessment.
+- You have not impersonated, or allowed yourself to be impersonated, by any person or organisation for the purposes of this assessment.

 - You have not previously submitted this work for any other unit/course.

-- You give permission for your assessment response to be reproduced, communicated, compared and archived for plagiarism detection, benchmarking or educational purposes.
+- You give permission for your submission to be reproduced, communicated, compared, and archived for plagiarism detection, benchmarking, or educational purposes.